-Some studies put forward a theory that the women performing physically and mentally stress-causing jobs have an increased risk of undergoing premature delivery
+Some studies put forward a theory that the women performing physically and mentally stress-causing jobs to have an increased risk of undergoing premature delivery

-- In some cases, it is seen that premature delivery runs in family, indicating its genetic cause, though scientifically not proven yet.
+In some cases, it is seen that premature delivery runs in the family, indicating its genetic cause, though scientifically not proven yet.

 Even though you possess risk factors of premature delivery, you necessarily don’t have to undergo one.
 With good pregnancy care and correct medical care, you can still bring your chance down.